Heka is the “great word”.

 When is the best time to try sex magick?
 Well, the Moon represents the most intimate sides of ourselves—our emotions, moods and instincts.
 Each lunar cycle begins with a new moon, which then waxes for about two weeks until it climaxes on a full moon.
 The new moon brings us a clean slate on a monthly basis that allows us to reset, recharge and refocus.
 A new moon is the first phase of a new lunar cycle during which it aligns with the Sun and is virtually invisible in the night sky.
 Because new moons take place at the very start of the lunar cycle, they bring the energy of fresh starts.

 A full moon, on the other hand, represents the climax of the lunar cycle.
 This occurs when the Moon is opposite the Sun in the zodiac and is therefore fully-illuminated by its light.
 Full moons are even more notorious than new moons in mainstream culture because they’re often associated with chaos.
 While new moons are ideal for setting goals and beginning new projects, full moons are more about bringing tasks to fruition.
 Sex magic then, is best performed between these two lunar phases.

-The magickal sexagon then, really describes the geometry of spiritual power as manifested in the heart.
+The magickal sexagon then, really describes the geometry of spiritual power within the breath.
 When we observe a bee hive, it is really the outward manifestation of the human biofield.
-This magick is timeless and inspired the act of creation itself.
+This magick is timeless and remains an essential part of the creative act.